simonmichael/hledger/MANUAL.md

 The following additional features and options allow for fine-grained reporting.
 They are common to most commands, where applicable.

-### Filter patterns
+### Queries

-Most commands accept one or more filter pattern arguments after the command name, to select a subset of transactions or postings.
-There are two kinds of pattern:

--   an account pattern, which is a regular expression.
-This is matched against postings' accounts.
-Optionally, it may be prefixed with `not:` in which case the match is negated.

--   a description pattern, like the above but prefixed with `desc:`.
-This is matched against transactions' descriptions.
-Note, when negating a desc: pattern, not: goes last, eg:
-    `desc:not:someregexp`.
+Most commands accept an optional query expression, written as arguments after the command name (or entered in the hledger-web search field), to filter the data.
+The syntax is similar a Google search expression: one or more space separated search terms, optional prefixes to match specific fields, quotes to enclose whitespace etc. Here are the kinds of query term currently supported:

+- `REGEX` (no prefix) - match account names by this regular expression
+- `acct:REGEX` - same as above
+- `desc:REGEX` - match transaction descriptions by regular expression
+- `date:PERIODEXPR` - match dates within the specified [period] (which may not contain a reporting interval)
+- `edate:DATEEXPR` - as above, but match the effective date
+- `status:1` or `status:0` - match cleared/uncleared transactions
+- `depth:N` - match (or display, depending on command) accounts at or above this depth
+- `not:` before any of the above negates the match

 <!--
-New:

-Most commands accept one or more filter pattern arguments after the command name, to select a subset of the data.
-There are several kinds of filter pattern:

-- `acct:ACCTREGEX` - match account names by regular expression

-- `desc:DESCREGEX` - match transaction descriptions by regular expression

 - `tag:TAGNAMEREGEX[:TAGVALUEREGEX]` - match a [tag](#tags) name, and
   optionally the value, by regular expression
 - `TAGNAME:[TAGVALUEREGEX]` - match a tag name exactly, and optionally the value by regular expression.

-- `ACCTREGEX` - match account names by regular expression

-Later:

-- `status:[*]`

-- `code:CODEREGEX`
+- `code:CODEREGEX` -->

-- `date:DATEEXPR`

-- `edate:DATEEXPR`

 - `type:regular|virtual|balancedvirtual`
 - `comment:COMMENTREGEX`
 - `amount:AMOUNTEXPR`
 - `commodity:COMMODITYSYMBOLREGEX`
 Any of these can be prefixed with `not:` or `!` to negate the match.
 -->

+Note these query terms can also be expressed as command-line flags; you can use either, or both.

-When you specify multiple filter patterns, hledger generally selects the transactions or postings which match (or negatively match)
+With multiple query terms, most commands select the transactions/postings/accounts which match (or negatively match)

-> *any of the account patterns* AND
+> *any of the account terms* AND
-> *any of the description patterns*
+> *any of the description terms* AND
+> *all the other terms*

 The [print](#print) command selects transactions which

-> *match any of the description patterns* AND
+> *match any of the description terms* AND
-> *have any postings matching any of the positive account patterns*
+> *have any postings matching any of the positive account terms* AND
-> AND
-> *have no postings matching any of the negative account patterns*
+> *have no postings matching any of the negative account terms* AND
+> *match all the other terms*

 ### Smart dates